jdcloudcom/en/documentation/Cloud-Security/Anti-DDoS-Pro/Introduction/Basic-Infrastructure.md

 ![Anti-DDoS Pro Architecture Diagram](https://github.com/jdcloudcom/cn/blob/edit/image/Advanced%20Anti-DDoS/ipant%20002.png)

 ## After Anti-DDoS Pro Access
 After access to Anti-DDoS Pro business, all access traffics to the source station will be detected in real time through Anti-DDoS Pro.
-The Anti-DDoS Pro has strong protection mechanism, all the traffic will direct to Anti-DDoS Pro¡¯s scrubbing center, mitigate the attacks of layer-4 and layer-7.
+The Anti-DDoS Pro has strong protection mechanism, all the traffic will direct to Anti-DDoS Pro's scrubbing center, mitigate the attacks of layer-4 and layer-7.
 The mechanism ensure that only clean traffic can redirect to the origin server.
 ![Anti-DDoS Pro Architecture Diagram](https://github.com/jdcloudcom/cn/blob/edit/image/Advanced%20Anti-DDoS/ipant%20001.png)